Sorsa55/Sorsa55/README.md

 Currently i have been using following tech:

-  -React and ReactNative(i am also learning angular in courses rn but not much experience yet).
+  -React(Next.js) React Native and Angular

   -TS and JS.

-  -Supabase and also bit of firebase.
+  -Supabase (and also bit of firebase.)

   -Unity and C#.

   -Some others...
-(HTML, CSS, Tailwind...)
+(HTML, CSS, Tailwind...), you can find all from linkedin(Lauri Lindgren) -> Skills

 Best way to contact me is discord: sorsa5